Tatis Jr., Hosmer homer to lift Padres to 3-1 win vs Cards

+SAN DIEGO (AP) — The San Diego Padres hit the midpoint of the season at 41-40, a notable accomplishment for a team that hasn’t had a winning season since 2010.

-SAN DIEGO (AP) — Rookie Fernando Tatis Jr. and Eric Hosmer hit consecutive home runs in the sixth inning off Michael Wacha and the San Diego Padres beat the St. Louis Cardinals 3-1 Friday night for their third straight win.
+Prized rookie Fernando Tatis Jr. and Eric Hosmer hit consecutive home runs in the sixth inning off Michael Wacha and the Padres beat the St. Louis Cardinals 3-1 Friday night for their third straight win.

+“We’re doing something good over here,” said Tatis, who has given the Padres a shot of adrenaline with his exciting overall play.
+“We just need to keep going and just try to keep winning.”

 The Padres have hit 11 homers in their last three games.
 They hit nine in a two-game sweep at Baltimore on Tuesday and Wednesday.